luisjaco/universify/README.md

 # universify
-the beginning of a spotify api project, by luis jaco. school data origin: https://www.kaggle.com/datasets/yashgpt/us-college-data (thank you kaggle.) the data was heavily stripped and then reformated into json by me. thank you to anyone who sees this <3
+Welcome to Universify!
+A program made by Luis Jaco.

 Universify is a program for viewing and adding top genre data for specific schools using the Spotify API.

+Features:
+- View different schools genre data (top genres).
+- View genres stats per grade (for example: freshman, seniors).
-Use your personal Spotify account to view your top genres and add them to your schools data.
+- Add your top three genres to a schools data (using your Spotify account).

-* currently i do not verify that you actually go to the school so just be a honest person ok.
+This is my first full project, feedback is heavily appreciated!

+* Due to the way the Spotify API works, a small project like this cannot be used without manual entry into a system which allows other Spotify users to use this program.
+If you are interested in using the 'adding data' portion of this program for yourself you can contact me at luisjacoo04@gmail.com

-* if you would like to see an example of this program you can look for the school
-* NEW YORK INSTITUTE OF TECHNOLOGY (state: ny, zip: 11568, id: 1966)
+* If you would like to see an example of the data portion of this program you can look for the school: NEW YORK INSTITUTE OF TECHNOLOGY (state: ny, zip: 11568, id: 1966) (my school and data).

-* DUE TO MY SPOTIFY APPLICATION BEING DEVELOPMENTAL, I HAVE TO MANUALLY ENTER ANYONE WHO USES THIS APPLICATION TO ADD DATA.
-* IF YOU ARE SOMEONE WHO WOULD LIKE TO USE THIS APPLICATION YOU CAN CONTACT ME AT: LUISJACOO04@GMAIL.COM
+* Where I got the list of schools: https://www.kaggle.com/datasets/yashgpt/us-college-data (thank you kaggle.) the data was heavily edited and then reformated into json by me.